SpecterOps/BloodHound/rfc/bh-rfc-2.md

 The footer should be separated from the body (or the type and description if no body is included) with an empty line.

-The footer SHOULD be used to denote if there are breaking changes included in the change set.
+The footer MUST be used to denote if there are breaking changes included in the change set.
 Including breaking changes denotes that the `MAJOR` version of the application should be bumped on the next release.
 The `BREAKING CHANGE` keyword should be used.

 Example: